nielsdelestinne/asp-dot-net-core-token-based-security/README.md

 3. Authorization (Successfully perform an authorized request by providing a correct (JSON Web) Token)

 ### 1. Registration
-1. A user **registers** himself by providing an e-mail address and a password (the client has the responsibility to not provide this password as just plain-text).
+1. A user **registers** himself by providing an e-mail address and a password.
 2. The back-end application creates and persists a new `User` object for which it stores the e-mail address and the password (after employing salted password hashing).
 	- In other words: the password is never stored as plain-text.
 It is _salted_, _hashed_ and then persisted in its salted hashed format.
 	- The **salt** is always randomly created.
 Thus, it's important to also persist the used salt.